-Any grievance must be personally presented, either orally or in writing (including email), to the PHA's central office or the management office of the development in which the complainant resides within 10 days after the grievable event.
+Any grievance must be personally presented, either orally or in writing (including email), to GHURA's central office or the AMP Site Base office of the development in which the complainant resides within 10 days after the grievable event.

-Grievances related to complaints about operations matters that are received by the PHA's central office will be referred to the person responsible for the management of the development in which the complainant resides.
-Grievances involving complaints related to discrimination, harassment, or disability rights will be referred to the Civil Rights Administrator or Director of Operations.
+Grievances related to complaints about operations matters that are received by GHURA's central office will be referred to the Property Site Manager (PSM) for the AMP development in which the complainant resides.
+Grievances involving complaints related to discrimination, harassment, or disability rights will be referred to the Chief Planner, who is designated as the Section 504 Coordinator.

-As soon as the grievance is received, it will be reviewed by the management office of the development or the Civil Rights Administrator (if applicable) to be certain that neither of the exclusions in paragraphs II.A or II.B above applies to the grievance.
-Should one of the exclusions apply, the complainant will be notified in writing that the matter raised is not subject to the PHA's grievance procedure with the reason specified.
+As soon as the grievance is received, the PSM will review to be certain that neither of the exclusions in paragraph 2 above applies to the grievance.
+Should one of the exclusions apply, the complainant will be notified in writing that the matter raised is not subject to GHURA's grievance procedure with the reason specified.

 If neither of the exclusions cited above apply, the complainant will be contacted to arrange a mutually convenient time within 10 business days to meet so the grievance may be discussed informally and settled without a hearing.
-At the informal settlement, the complainant will present the grievance and the person in charge of the management office or the Civil Rights Administrator will attempt to settles the grievance to the satisfaction of both parties.
+At the informal settlement, the complainant will present the grievance and the PSM will attempt to settle the grievance to the satisfaction of both parties.

-Within five business days following the informal discussion, the PHA will prepare and either hand deliver, mail, or email to the tenant a summary of the discussion that must specify the names of the participants, the dates of meeting, the nature of the proposed disposition of the complaint, and the specific reasons therefore, and will specify the procedures by which a formal hearing under this procedure may be obtained if the complainant is not satisfied.
+Within 5 business days following the informal discussion, the PSM will prepare and either hand deliver, mail, or email to the tenant a summary of the discussion that must specify the names of the participants, the dates of meeting, the nature of the proposed disposition of the complaint, and the specific reasons therefore, and will specify the procedures by which a formal hearing under this procedure may be obtained if the complainant is not satisfied.
 A copy of this summary will also be placed in the tenant's file.